yedidiaklein/moodle-repository_pixabay/README.md

 * enjoy!

 _Copyright_
-Developped by Yedidia Klein <yedidia@openapp.co.il> from Openapp LTD. Israel.
+* Developped by Yedidia Klein <yedidia@openapp.co.il> from Openapp LTD. Israel.
+* License GPLv3
+* Use at your own risk.